 Graduate Studies in Multimedia/Visual Communications (MFA)

 Overview for Visual Communication Design MFA

-This visual communications degree offers a comprehensive opportunity to investigate the intersection of graphic, interaction and motion design.
+This visual communication degree offers a comprehensive opportunity to investigate the intersection of graphic, interaction, and motion design.
 You will focus on conceptualizing and creating user-centered design wherever there is a screen or digital experience.
-This can include mobile phones, automotive instrument panels, medical devices, wearables and more.
+This can include mobile phones, automotive instrument panels, medical devices, wearables, and more.
 This major reinforces the importance of user experience design by combining insight from all areas of design.
 Choose to focus your studies or combine course sequences from communication design, interaction design, motion design, and design studies.
 By combining historical, communication and aesthetic theory, principles, and creativity, your work will anticipate design evolution and lead innovation.